-MT0001 MATHEMATICS LAB
+MATHO001 MATHEMATICS LAB

-Students are assigned to this course based upon placement tests given prior to taking MT1020 or MT1002.
-Computational skills, solving for the unknown, graphs and problem solving are some topics covered.
+Students are assigned to this course based on placement tests given prior to taking MATH1020 or MATH1002.
+The course is designed to teach students the basic mathematical concepts and methods that will prepare them for studying college level mathematics.
+Topics include a review of basic arithmetic, an introduction to algebra, and problem-solving techniques.
 Quarter Credit Hours 1.5 (Institutional)

-MT1002 A SURVEY OF COLLEGE MATHEMATICS
+MATH1002 A SURVEY OF COLLEGE MATHEMATICS